 This one needs no other tools than video software and someone to write down the story as it develops, and can be used just for fun or with a purpose in mind.
 If you want people to explore a certain topic such as company communication, start the story with an appropriate line.
 If you want them to just have fun and be energised, maybe start with something ridiculous!

 When it comes to recording the story – do so either in Google Docs or in your online whiteboard tool.
 If someone wants to draw images to go with the story, that’s great too!
+Online meeting games like this one can have a lasting impact if records are kept!

 If you want to keep participants on their toes, add rules like the lines have to rhyme in couplets, or have a word that people can’t use or must use.
 You could even choose who does the next line, rather than going around in order.
 We love this exercise as it’s simple, engaging and can be easily amended to your needs.

-Some of the best energizers for meetings and workshops are super simple and are primarily designed to get people moving and serve as a palette cleanser between more complex tasks.
+Some of the best energizers for online meetings and workshops are super simple and are primarily designed to get people moving and serve as a palette cleanser between more complex tasks.

 Shake down is a tried and test energizer for live settings and works well with a webcam too!
 Start by inviting people to stand if they have room, though let them know staying seated is fine.
 It’s also worth checking with your participants that they’re in a suitable location!
 As a group, perform 8 shakes of the right arm, 8 shakes of the left, 8 shakes of the right leg and 8 shakes of the left leg.
 Each time counting each shake as a group from one to eight.